 (a) The limitations of using technology in the provision of distance counseling;

-(b) Potential risks to confidentiality of information due to technology in the provision of distance counseling;
+(b) Potential risks to the confidentiality of information due to technology in the provision of distance counseling;

 (c) Potential risks of disruption in the use of distance counseling;

 (d) When and how the licensee will respond to routine electronic messages;

 (e) In what circumstances the licensee will use alternative communications for emergency purposes;